sagemath/sagewiki_to_gh-2022-10-10/days57-topics.md

  * todo
    * better datastructure for permutations
-   * include Charles's code into Sage
+   * include Charles Fougeron's code into Sage (computation of Lyapunov exponents, decomposition of the Hodge bundle)
    * datastructure for translation surfaces

 == Categories ==